bocoup/jqfundamentals.com/content/ajax-deferreds/index.md

 ## AJAX

-AJAX -- "asynchronous JavaScript and XML" -- is a means of loading data from a server without requiring a page reload.
+AJAX -- "asynchronous JavaScript and XML" &mdash; is a means of loading data from a server without requiring a page reload.
 It uses a browser's built-in XMLHttpRequest (XHR) functionality to make a request to the server and then handle the data that the server returns.

-jQuery provides the `$.ajax` method -- and several convenience methods -- to make it easier to work with XHRs across browsers.
+jQuery provides the `$.ajax` method  &mdash; and several convenience methods  &mdash; to make it easier to work with XHRs across browsers.

 ### $.ajax